 - Pick up your own at the Maine Avenue Fish Market.
 Buy them already steamed or get them while they’re still alive to cook at home.

 - Every year, the Newseum offers the Summer Fun Deal.
-From July 1 – September 1, there will be no admission fee for kids ages 18 and under.
+From July 1 – September 7, there is no admission fee for kids ages 18 and under.
 The promotion waives the $12.95 regular entrance charge for youth with one paid adult admission, senior admission, or Newseum membership (a benefit to ages 7 and up, as kids 6 and under are always free).
 Up to six kids can enter free with the offer.
-Read a KFDC take on the Newseum.
+Read a KFDC take on the Newseum and look for a deal on adult admission here.

-While the picking season starts in the spring with strawberries, it carries on through summer with even more delicious fruits — blueberries, raspberries, blackberries, plus more produce you can gather yourself.
-The strawberry season usually lasts until about mid-June, and this post has a list of farms with pick-your-own patches and details.
-For other berry picking opportunities later on, this post from previous years will tell you where to go.
+While the picking season starts in the spring with strawberries, it carries on through summer with even more delicious fruits — blueberries, raspberries, blackberries, plus veggies and more produce you can gather yourself.
+Find out where you can PYOP at farms around the area.

 Have I left out anything really good?
 If you think so, feel free to let me know in the comments.